United Kingdom: Weather Overview

 The concern is that this is just the beginning of the UK's freak weather, that flooding in autumn, heat waves in summer and frostless winters will become commonplace as human-induced climate change advances.
 While major floods would have previously only occurred every 100 years they may start to happen every 10 to 20 years.
 However, the winter of 2009-2010 was exceedingly harsh all across Europe.
 Anyone mourning the absence of frost for their Brussels sprouts should've been clicking their heels.
 Heavy snow fell all over the UK, and throughout mainland Europe, and winter temperatures lasted into the start of spring.
 It was the coldest winter in thirty years.
 Meteorologists believe this to have been the result of the El Nino weather phenomenon.

-Many visitors to London, and the UK as a whole, are surprised by the length of the days in the height of summer, and appalled by their brevity in the winter.
+Many visitors to London and the UK as a whole are surprised by the length of the days in the height of summer and appalled by their brevity in the winter.
 Due to its northerly latitude, summer days are long and winter days are short.
-If you head to the very north of Scotland in the height of summer you will find the days play host to 18 hours of sunlight, and even when the sun does set night doesn't properly set in, leaving a prolonged twilight - similar to the 'midnight sun' affect in northern Norway, Sweden and Finland.
+If you head to the very north of Scotland in the height of summer you will find the days play host to 18 hours of sunlight, and even when the sun does set night doesn't properly set in, leaving a prolonged twilight - similar to the 'midnight sun' effect in northern Norway, Sweden and Finland.